-If paying by check, an invoice can be generated for the entry.
-Please make the check payable to "NATAS/[Contest Name]" and include a printed hard copy of the invoice found in Yangaroo.
+If paying by check, please make the check payable to "NATAS/[Contest Name]" and include a printed hard copy of the invoice found in the submission site.
 Payment is due according to invoice terms.

 REFUNDS

 As fees are for administrative costs, no refunds will be granted, except in the case of elimination of a category.